potassco/clorm/docs/clorm/predicate.rst

-Here the ``location`` field is defined as a pair of strings, without having to explictly define a separate :class:`~clorm.ComplexTerm` sub-class that corresponds to this pair.
+Here the ``location`` field is defined as a pair of strings, without having to explictly define a separate :class:`~clorm.Predicate` sub-class that corresponds to this pair.
 To instantiate the ``Booking`` class a Python tuple can also be used for the values of ``location`` field.
 For example, the following creates a ``Boooking`` instance corresponding to the ``booking/2`` fact
 above: